Jesus Was To Return in “Like Manner”

 CONCLUSION: To require Jesus to come back in physical form in order to satisfy what some Christians believe to be the case because of the Acts 1:11 phrase “this same Jesus” is an unwarranted requirement.
-We have shown through the preceding that Jesus does not have to be in the physical flesh at His parousia (presence) because Jesus is the same Jesus whether He is in His fleshly body OR He is in His pre-incarnate spirit state of being.
+We have shown through the preceding that Jesus does not have to be in the physical flesh at His parousia (presence, Second Coming return) because Jesus is the same Jesus whether He is in His fleshly body OR He is in His pre-incarnate Spirit state of being.

 8. 2 Corinthians 5:16